top of page

 handsandfeet-25.jpg

-Hands and Feet of Asheville is an independent 501c3 organization established in 2012, creating transformational experiences for young adults in Western North Carolina.
+Hands and Feet of Asheville is a 501(c)(3) nonprofit and service corps established in 2012, creating transformational experiences for young adults in Western North Carolina.
 HFA is rooted in the Presbyterian Church (U.S.A.) and takes an interfaith, ecumenical approach to ministry.
 HFA is a member site of YATC, the Young Adult Transformation Collective.

 handsandfeet-23.jpg